cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-everpwnage.md

 We will use the Sideloadly tool to install the EverPwnage jailbreak application to your iOS device for use in the next step.

-::: warning
+::: tip

-If you are using a 32-bit device on firmware version 9.1 to 9.3.4, you should follow <router-link to="/using-jailbreakme4-0">Using JailbreakMe 4.0</router-link> instead.
+If you are using a 32-bit device on firmware version 9.1 to 9.3.4, you should follow <router-link to="/using-jailbreakme-4-0">Using JailbreakMe 4.0</router-link> instead.

 :::